 On the island of Brac the Goldon Horn above all is very tempting and favourite spot during many Yacht Charter Croatia cruises.
 It is supposed to be the most beautiful beach in the whole of Croatia.
 The touristy centre of Brac is close by, in Bol.
 But there is more this island has to offer.
 It is famous for its white chalkstone and impressive vineyards.
 The chalkstone wasn’t only used for building palaces, temples and amphitheatres in Split and Trogir but also in building the Hofburg Imperial Palace in Vienna and the White House in Washington.

-In the South of Split on the way to Dubrovnik, there are more yacht harbours with yacht charter Dalmatia bases at the Makarska Riviera in Baska Voda, Krvavica or Marina Tucepi.
+In the South of Split on the way to Dubrovnik, there are several yacht harbours with yacht charter Dalmatia bases at the Makarska Riviera in Baska Voda or other small ports.
 The most important Yacht Charter Croatia base in Southern Dalmatia is Dubrovnik – many Yacht Charter Croatia cruises are going oneway from there to the Split area or from there towards South.

 All the way down in the south of Dalmatia off Dubrovnik, you will find the Archipelago of Elaphit with 15 inhabited and uninhabited island in total (this is counting the very small ones as well).
 Yacht Charter Southern Dalmatia crews that have strolled through the picturesque lanes in the old town of Dubrovnik, can now discover gardens and parks belonging to mansions from the 16th century, as well as olive groves, citrus trees, palm trees and monasteries and fortifications.
 About a thousand people live on the islands of Lopud, Kolocep and Sipan.
 With its big harbour and space enough for Yacht Charter Croatia tourists, Lopud used to be a base for seafarers and residence for many wealthy merchants with their feudal holiday homes.